“D System – Système” and “D Scale” for rating and grading backcountry ski and snowboard mountain descents

 In other words, the D System COMPARES the difficulty and danger of routes to one another.

 The term “D” is shorthand for words such as descendere, detail, détail, descent, détaillé, detalle, difficulty, descente, downhill, down, drop, difference, degree, etcetera.
-As a nod to cognates, the word “detail” is the same in French, German and English, and is “detalle” in Spanish, so perhaps the D System could be called the DETAIL System if one wishes to be international, as said en français.
+The word “detail” is the same in French, German and English, and is “detalle” in Spanish, so perhaps the D System could be called the DETAIL System if one wishes to be international, as said en français.

-Before reading farther, please be aware that the D System has three parts or scales:
+Before reading further, please be aware that the D System has three parts or scales:

 - D Scale (détaillé, difficulty)